Auburn, Massachusetts: History

-Millbury to the east, and Oxford to the south.

 Robert H. Goddard launched the first liquid-fueled rocket from Pakachoag Hill, on his aunt Effe Ward's farm, in Auburn on March 16, 1926.
 Goddard is commemorated in Goddard Memorial Park, located downtown next to the Auburn Fire Department Headquarters.
 The park features a model of Goddard's prototype liquid-fueled rocket and a Polaris missile (Type A-1).
 A second replica of Goddard's prototype stands at Auburn High School.
 Goddard's launch is also commemorated with a small monument, the Goddard Rocket Launching Site, between the first and ninth holes of Pakachoag Golf Course.